oracle-devrel/stateless-app/StatelessYaml/README.md

 5.3 Deploy the services

-`kubectl apply -f serviceStatelessBack.yaml --namespace stateless`

-`kubectl apply -f serviceStatelessFront.yaml --namespace stateless`

-`kubectl apply -f serviceZipkin.yaml --namespace stateless`
+`kubectl apply -f service.yaml --namespace stateless`

-5.4 Edit the ingress rules files, replace ${EXTERNAL_IP} with the IP Address of the ingress controller. there are multiple occurences in each file
+5.4 If you are using nip.io to handle the DNS mappings then edit the ingress rules files, replace ${EXTERNAL_IP} with the IP Address of the ingress controller. there are multiple occurences in the file

 5.5 Deploy the ingress rules

-`kubectl apply -f ingressStatelessBack.yaml --namespace stateless`

-`kubectl apply -f ingressStatelessFront.yaml --namespace stateless`

-`kubectl apply -f ingressZipkinRules.yaml --namespace stateless`
+`kubectl apply -f ingress.yaml --namespace stateless`

 to create the config maps / secrets run the following ** IN THE DIRECTORY this file is in